Thermodynamics and topological classifications of static non-extremal four-charge AdS black hole in the five-dimensional $\mathcal{N} = 2$, $STU-W^2U$ gauged supergravity: Thermodynamics of the Four-Charge AdS Solution

 Next, we analyze the systematic ordering of the zero points for these three cases.
 In the $\bar{w} = 0$ case, there exists at least one black hole state with a negative heat capacity (corresponding to a winding number of $-1$) and one with a positive heat capacity (corresponding to a winding number of $+1$).
-Any additional states must emerge in pairs.
+The generation or annihilation of new states typically occurs in pairs with opposite winding numbers, $(+1,-1)$ or $(-1,+1)$, ensuring the continuity of the total topological number under smooth variations of parameters.
+As a result, any additional states must emerge in pairs.
 Since the signs of the heat capacities alternate with increasing $r_h$, the smallest state is unstable, and the largest is stable.
 Consequently, the sequence of winding numbers, ordered from the smallest to the largest $r_h$, follows the pattern $[-, (+, -), ..., +]$, where the ellipsis denotes any number of repeating $(+,-)$ pairs.
 In contrast, the behavior for the $\bar{w} = 1$ and $\bar{w} = 2$ cases differs, exhibiting the pattern $[+, (-, +), ..., (-, +)]$.
-Here, both the innermost and outermost states are stable black holes.
+Here, both the innermost (smallest $r_h$) and outermost (largest $r_h$) states are stable black holes.

 Then, we examine the asymptotic thermodynamic behavior for the three cases.
 In the low-temperature limit $(\tau \to \infty)$, the $\bar{w} = 0$ case features one unstable small and one stable small black hole state.
 In contrast, only a single stable small black hole state exists for both $\bar{w} = 1$ and $\bar{w} = 2$ cases.
 In the high-temperature limit $(\tau \to 0$), the behavior again differs: the $\bar{w} = 0$ case exhibits one unstable small black hole and one stable large black hole, while the $\bar{w} = 1$ and $\bar{w} = 2$ cases each display a single stable large black hole state.